josephlim94/python_janus_client/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Janus Client
+Python Janus Client
 ==================================================

-`Janus`_ WebRTC gateway Python asyncio client.
+Easily send and share WebRTC media through `Janus`_ WebRTC server.

 .. _JANUS: https://github.com/meetecho/janus-gateway